by Susanna Gebauer (@dreckbaerfrau)

 With social media followers, these targeting options are not as easy to see.
 So let us give you an overview of what is possible.

-If you want to know how to use Twitter as a starting point to grow a social audience, take a look at our ebook “The Social Traffic Code!”
+If you want to know how to use Twitter as a starting point to grow a social audience, leads, and customers, take a look at our ebook “Grow Your Twitter Account Like A Pro!”

 But how do you target your social media followers?